Segmental instability of lumbar spine is one of the important causes of back pain.

 - Narrowing down the range of movements during activities of daily life.

 - Lumbar orthotic bracing.

-- Care of other pain producing trigger points
+- Care of other pain-producing trigger points

-In the acute phase of low-back pain the exercise should start within a day or two to help realign the stressed spinal area
+In the acute phase of low-back pain, the exercise should start within a day or two to help realign the stressed spinal area

-Neuromuscular training must then progress through the full range of motion to allow strength and control toward the end of the range where injury occurs.
+Neuromuscular training must then progress through the full range of motion to allow strength and control toward the end of the range where the injury occurs.